Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Country: Nepal

-Like most treks in Nepal, the best seasons for the Makalu Base Camp trek are Spring (March-May) and Autumn (October-November).
-It is also possible to trek to Makalu Base Camp in December but obviously it will be very cold with temperatures dipping to -20 C/, -4 F or slightly lower.
+The best seasons for the Kanchenjunga trek are Spring (April-May) and Autumn (October-November).
+It is also possible to trek to Kanchenjunga Base Camp in December but it will be very cold with temperatures dipping to -20 C/, -4 F or slightly lower.

-The Makalu Base Camp trek is rated “CHALLENGING”.
+The Kanchenjunga trek is “CHALLENGING”.
 It is rated 5 on a rating scale from 1 (easy) to 5 (challenging).
-The highest overnight altitude reached is at Makalu Base Camp (4,800 m/15,750ft) and the highest elevation reached is at the view point above base camp (5,300m/17,400 feet).
+Highest overnight altitude reached is at Lhonak (4,790 m/15,700ft) and the highest elevation reached is at Pangpema (5,140m/16,900ft).
 There are two acclimatization days to allow for proper acclimatization.
-Trekking to Makalu involves average daily hiking or around 6 hours with a few longer days of around 7-8 hours.
+Trekking to Kanchenjunga Base Camp involves average daily hiking of around 6 hours with a few longer days of around 7-8 hours.
 Also, this is a relatively long trek in a remote area.
 Regardless of the rating, it is important to prepare for any trek in Nepal.
 Read our advice on training for treks.